In Preparation

 Front-of-pack nutrition labels were built independently by different national bodies, on different evidence bases, for different food environments.
 The same yoghurt can read as a green-light food on one system, a mid-grade letter on another, and an ultra-processed item on a third.
 For someone trying to compare two foods on a shelf, the labels do not agree, and most consumers see only one of them at a time.

 The problem compounds when the food is not a Western retail package.
-Existing rating tools were built around supermarket labels with full nutrient panels and recognizable brand names.
-They do not handle home-cooked South Asian dishes, regional staples, or foods that move through the supply chain without a barcode.
-NutriScan is a classifier that brings three already-public rating systems together over a database that includes those foods.
+NutriScan is a classifier that brings three already-public rating systems together over a database that includes the foods existing tools tend to miss.

 Public food composition databases.